 Finally, you will need to undergo an exit interview with Jenna Huttenmaier (firstname.lastname@example.org) close to the final week of classes in the semester you intend to graduate.
 She will contact you to make an appointment for this exit interview.

 How can I find my Teaching Assistant?

 Teaching Assistant offices are located throughout Avery Hall and the Schorr Center.
-Most TAs post their office locations and hours on the course web page or through Blackboard.
+Most TAs post their office locations and hours on the course web page or through Canvas.
 You should visit with your TA during their regular office hours or by making an appointment.
 The Student Resource Center is also an excellent place to seek help and other resources.